Mack-Overflow/Mack-Overflow/README.md

 - 👋 Hi, I’m @Mack-Overflow, also known by my alias, Kenneth McKrola.
 - You can see EXACTLY how I look when debugging anything CSS or JS-scoping related in my Profile Pic here on GH
 - 👀 I’m interested in Cybersecurity, NuxtJS, Laravel & ML
-- 🌱 I’m currently learning PHP (Laravel) and VueJS
+- 🌱 I’m currently learning Kubernetes and Rust
-- 💞️ I’m looking to collaborate on Laravel or SOC Analysis projects
+- 💞️ I’m looking to collaborate on Laravel, Vue, and Rust projects
 - 📫 How to reach me: kmckrola@protonmail.com or at https://www.linkedin.com/in/kenneth-mckrola-b31801197

 <!---